djgamekid/djgamekid/README.md

 ### Good Morning Good Evening and Goodnight!!! 👋

 Born in St. Louis Missouri
-Currently working on my Masters in Applied Computer Science Class of '24 & '25 🐾🐾 Giant Car Nerd when not staring at Computer Screens 🏎️💨💨
+Master's in Applied Computer Science Class of '24 & '25 🐾🐾
+Giant Car Nerd when not staring at Computer Screens 🏎️💨💨
 <!--
 **djgamekid/djgamekid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.